dotlang/language/README.md

 dotLang consists of these components:

-1. The language specification (this document)
+1. The language specification (this document).
-2. A command line tool to compile, debug and package applications
+2. A command line tool to compile, debug and package applications.
 3. Runtime system: Responsible for memory allocation and management, interaction with the Operating System and other external libraries and handling concurrency.
 4. Core library: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang language.
 5. Standard library: A layer above runtime and core which contains some general-purpose and common functions and data structures.